my-nard/dndapi/README.md

 Alternatively you can just run the dndHitpointApi project; the development port's set to 5000.

 There's a suite of simple integration tests I wrote for Postman: see DNDBeyondTest.postman_collection.json - you should be able to import it and run it.
+Its requests are pointing at port 5000, so if you're running this in docker you might need to swap ports.

 New character service
 ```